nattyco/software-bounty-program/bounties/Digital Assets Platform v2.md

 ## Introduction

-After [previous bounty] (link a previous bounty) was completed, new needs have raised the priority to introduce changes and improvements to DAP platform.
+After [previous bounty] (https://github.com/Fermat-ORG/software-bounty-program/blob/master/bounties/Digital-Asset-Platform.md) was completed, new needs have raised the priority to introduce changes and improvements to DAP platform.
 This document describes the scope, design and timeline of the new bounty.

 ## Scope